Last updated: April 28, 2023

 How to Reserve an LLC Name in Nevada?

-Step1: Come up With a Unique Business Name
+Step 1: Come up With a Unique Business Name

 Two men coming up with a unique business name

-An LLC business name in Nevada must contain the words "Limited Liability Company" or the abbreviations "LLC" or "LLC."
-It can't use restricted words, such as "Corporation," "Corp.," or "Inc."
+• An LLC business name in Nevada must contain the words "Limited Liability Company" or the abbreviations "LLC" or "L.L.C."

 Step 2: Check Name Availability

-The first step for starting a limited liability company in Nevada is determining whether similar company names or trademarks are already in use.
+After choosing your desired LLC name, the next step for starting a limited liability company in Nevada is determining whether similar company names or trademarks are already in use.

 The Nevada Secretary of State has a database where you can perform a Nevada business name search to find out if any existing businesses have the same name.